GaragePixel/Public-drafts-in-Mx2/fox/doc/background/school/1996/september_calendar.md

 	- **September 21:** Clear, 24°C
 	- **September 22:** Overcast, 23°C

+# **About the Cultural and Debate classes**

-Yes, the classes described—**Cultural Workshop** and **Debate and Public Speaking**—exist in various forms in the Japanese secondary education curriculum, though they may not be formal classes with those exact names.
+The classes described—**Cultural Workshop** and **Debate and Public Speaking**—exist in various forms in the Japanese secondary education curriculum, though they may not be formal classes with those exact names.
 Here are the potential equivalents in Japanese education and their real names in **hiragana** and **kanji**:

 ---